soultice/fips/README.md

 ## Installation

-Binaries for Linux and Windows are attached to each release on the release page.
-If you wish you can also build it from the sources:
+Due to Daimler internals, binaries can currently not be provided.
+If you wish to use P.I.M.P.S, build it from the sources:

 - Install [rust and cargo](cargo).
 - Checkout this repo.